 History of Sweetwater Spectrum

-Autism is the fastest growing developmental disability in the United States, affecting 1 in 45 children, according to the Centers for Disease Control and Prevention (CDC).
-In the coming decade, as many as 500,000 children with autism will reach adulthood, yet very few residential options exist to care for them.
+Autism is the fastest growing developmental disability in the United States, affecting 1 in 36 children, according to the Centers for Disease Control and Prevention (CDC).
+In the coming decade, as many as 500,000 children with autism will reach adulthood, yet very few residential options exist to support them.

 An explicit goal is to provide these autistic adults a “life with purpose.”